anandngn/tmppub/C2_CompViz/Writeup.md

 </table>

 The following observations are made from the training-loss and validation loss:
 For all the models - under classification loss - training loss decreases over epochs as the model learns patterns in the training data.
-Validation loss also decreases but plateaus or increases due to overfitting ( such as in in EfficientDet ).
+Validation loss also decreases but plateaus or increases due to overfitting in some models ( such as in in EfficientDet ).

-The losses decreases for both the training and validation which signals the model is learning effectively but in regularization-loss we don't notice much difference as it should be - since the regularization parameters takes care of penalizing accordingly.
+The overall classification losses decreases for both the training and validation which signals the model is learning effectively.
+In regularization-loss we don't notice much difference between training-loss and validation-loss as it should be ( since the regularization parameters takes care of penalizing accordingly )